-The people of Uganda have been known for their hospitality, and here you can sip the rich, creamy coffee beneath olive, mango and passion fruit trees.
+The people of Uganda are known for their hospitality, and here you can sip the rich, creamy coffee beneath olive, mango and passion fruit trees.
 At the same time, you will enjoy the opportunity of viewing many of Uganda’s 1061 species of birds including the Grey parrot.
-Our extremely knowledgeable guide, Johnny Kamugisha, is a master bird spotter who knows and mimics the calls of an extraordinary number of them.
+Our extremely knowledgeable guide is a master bird spotter who knows and mimics the calls of an extraordinary number of them.

-Next Excursion May 2019 : MABAMBA WETLAND, SSESE ISLANDS, QUEEN ELIZABETH AND KIBALE FOREST NATIONAL PARKS
+Next Excursion May 2020 : MABAMBA WETLANDS, SSESE ISLANDS, QUEEN ELIZABETH, LAKE MBURO AND KIBALE FOREST NATIONAL PARKS 2020

 We have visited Uganda several times and have stayed in all levels of accommodation.
 For this trip, we have selected lovely, modest places that are very clean, comfortable, have friendly staff, serve quality food and provide close proximity to allow viewing of wildlife- - particularly the wild Grey parrots.

 While the primary focus of this journey is to observe the Grey parrot, we have included other exciting excursions to provide a well-rounded experience of this magnificent country.
 Join us for the journey of a lifetime!

 (*Built in to the trip’s cost is a $100 donation to the World Parrot Trust for their efforts in protecting the Grey parrot.)